 The Incredible Hulk

 The Incredible Hulk is a fun man-on-the-run movie, with Bruce (eventually with Betty) trying to get to New York to see if he can be cured of the Hulk persona, while Thunderbolt Ross wants to lock up the Hulk and figure out how to make more of him, only maybe a little more controllable.
 Neither goal can succeed, of course – Ross’ limited attempts at recreating the experiment that led to Banner becoming the Hulk results in an already bloodthirsty soldier becoming the Abomination, and if Banner gets rid of the Hulk… well, no more sequels.
 (Or appearances in Avengers movies.)
-It’s been largely forgotten by the rest of the MCU – Ross has come back, but the sequel hook with Sterns becoming the Leader is only being addressed in the next Captain America movie, sixteen and a half years later – but it’s a better movie than it’s remembered as.
+It’s been largely forgotten by the rest of the MCU – Ross has come back, but the sequel hook with Sterns becoming the Leader went unaddressed for sixteen and a half years – but it’s a better movie than it’s remembered as.

 Iron Man 2